Preparing your application

 - are of postdoctoral standing, having either a PhD qualification or equivalent research experience

-Also explain how you meet any additional host-specific eligibility as described in the ‘Who can apply’ section.
+Also please explain how you meet any additional host-specific eligibility as described in the ‘Who can apply’ section.

 Purpose